SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

-In this work we extend the S-VideoXum and MrHiSum datasets by producing textual descriptions of the human-annotated summaries (MrHiSum) and extracting audio transcripts (S-VideoXum, MrHiSum).
-In this way, we make them suitable for training and evaluation of script-driven multimodal video summarization methods, that take into account both the visual and the spoken content in the video.
+In this work, we extend the S-VideoXum and MrHiSum datasets by generating and publicly releasing textual descriptions of the human-annotated summaries (for MrHiSum; updated such scripts are also produced for S-VideoXum) and audio transcripts (for both S-VideoXum and MrHiSum).
+In this way, we make these extended datasets, called SM-VideoXum and SM-MrHiSum, suitable for training and evaluation of script-driven multimodal video summarization methods that take into account both the visual and the spoken content of the video.